Brad Templeton Home

 To encourage that sort of activity, we provided a discount to anybody who fed other customers.
 Unlike regular USENET, feeds could not be given to just anybody, but when you did give a feed, it got you a discount.
 It didn't really cause anybody to go out and try multi-level-marketing, since in the USENET community feeds were something you did happily as a favour, but it did help justify the activity on internal budgets.

 Not long after I announced ClariNet, Geoff Goodfellow, who had been on the internet and USENET for a very long time, announced plans for another USENET based business named "In Moderation Network."
 IMN planned to sell a series of moderated USENET groups as a service, where their moderators would make existing discussion groups more manageable.
 While IMN never fully got off the ground, Geoff later had a bit more success (though again too early) with his RadioMail product, which offered internet E-mail to handheld devices over pager networks.
-My Waterloo classmates at RIM would later make a grand fortune doing just this when the time was right.
+My Waterloo classmates at RIM would later make a grand fortune doing just this when the time was right -- and then lose a lot of it missing the iPhone.

 Another early product of ClariNet's that was premature in the market was the Street Price Report, produced for us exclusively by small outfit called Consumer's Database.
 They had people type in all the prices on technology products from the ads in the thick technology magazines like Computer Shopper and PC Magazine.
 You could then look through the lists and find the stores with the best prices on what you had.
 Later, online shopping-bot spiders which did this on the web would become a huge business.
 I recall one of the first ones selling for $35 million for no reason during the true dot-com craze.